socketry/sus-fixtures-console/readme.md

 Please see the [project documentation](https://ioquatix.github.io/sus-fixtures-console/) for more details.

-  - [Getting Started](https://ioquatix.github.io/sus-fixtures-console/guides/getting-started/index) - This guide explains how to use the `Sus::Fixtures::Console` gem to capture console logging output.
+  - [Getting Started](https://ioquatix.github.io/sus-fixtures-console/guides/getting-started/index) - This guide explains how to use the `Sus::Fixtures::Console` gem to redirect console logging output during tests.

 ## Contributing